If someone who works for you makes a bullying or discrimination complaint and it needs to be handled formally, you should follow a formal procedure.

 As part of a formal procedure, someone will need to investigate the complaint.

-The person who investigates the complaint should be neutral and not involved in the complaint.
+They should be neutral and not involved in the complaint.

 If this is not possible, for example in a small business, the person investigating must keep an open mind and carry out a fair investigation.